mrpro.data.Rotation

 • quaternions – Rotatation quaternions.
 If these requires_grad, the resulting Rotation will require gradients

 • normalize – If the quaternions should be normalized.
-Only disable if you are sure the quaternions are already normalized
+Only disable if you are sure the quaternions are already normalized.
+Will keep a possible negative w to represent improper rotations.

 • copy – Always ensure that a copy of the quaternions is created.
 If both normalize and copy are False, the quaternions Parameter of this instance will be a view if the quaternions passed in.